 Howden has confirmed it has struck up a deal to acquire US focused reinsurance, capital markets, advisory and technology and analytics business TigerRisk Partners, subject to regulatory approval.

-The combined businesses would have a global gross written premium of $30bn, and Howden has claimed it would create the “much-needed fourth global player in the reinsurance market”.
+The combined businesses would have a global gross written premium of US$30bn (approx. £23.97 billion), and Howden has claimed it would create the “much-needed fourth global player in the reinsurance market”.

-On completion, the business would have an enterprise value of $13bn and employ 12,000 people across 45 countries.
+On completion, the business would have an enterprise value of US$13bn and employ 12,000 people across 45 countries.

 The partnership is expected to represent $400m of combined reinsurance revenues and provide clients with access to 450 experts across more than 30 offices, Howden said.